liitfr/liit-sandbox-www/readme.md

   1. Index in a folder : `^\/folder(?:\/(?:index(?:\\.html?)?)?)?(?:\\?.*)?(?:#.*)?$`
   1. A page on the root of your website : `^\/page(?:\\.html?)?(?:\\?.*)?(?:#.*)?$`
   1. A generic page for individuals of a template : `\/folder\/(?!(?:index(?:.html?)?)?(?:\\?.*)?(?:#.*)?$).+$`
-  As you can see, these RegExp allow you to use fragment identifiers, query strings and make file extension optional
 - `view` is the file that is used to generate your page during build process

 An example to start with :